Eyelid surgery

 It's a good idea to discuss your plans with a GP first.
 There might be a medical condition affecting your eyelids or a reason why the operation is not appropriate for you.

-You can also read Is cosmetic surgery right for me? before making your decision.
+Before you make a decision, you can also read Is cosmetic surgery right for me?

 How much does it cost?